HVoltBb/CS-APP3e_lab/attack lab/Readme.md

 	c.
 How to get the string location with ASLR, hardcode the address or compute it?

 	d.
 Move it directly or through other registers?

 So, only two things to accomplish, and it is not that hard.
 Let's examine in details the items we need to do.

 Item (a): The stack is writable, but it is randomized.
 So, we cannot hardcode the address.
-Since we are taking advantage of the buffer overflow bug, we can freely write the space between the current starting address of the buffer (saved in %esp in this case), moving up in address space to the canary bytes.
+Since we are taking advantage of the buffer overflow bug, we can freely write the space between the current starting address of the buffer (saved in %esp in this case), moving up in address space, to the canary bytes.
 We can't write to the lower address space or beyond the canary bytes of function _test_.
-It is a __miracle__ that function _getbuf_ doesn't have the canary bytes, or is it, such that we can take advantage of the buffer overflow.
+It is a __miracle__ that function _getbuf_ doesn't have the canary bytes, or is it so contrived that we can take advantage of the buffer overflow?

 So we need to write the cookie on the stack below the return address of _getbug_, and the exact location is unknown so far, which depends on the gadgets we have.